UNINTENDED CONSEQUENCES OF THE ADOPTION OF

 The science of galvanic corrosion is not new and not that complicated.
 A basic non-scientific description points out that one of the metals joined in the “galvanic couple” actually corrodes faster than it would naturally in the same environment:

 Galvanic corrosion refers to corrosion damage induced when two dissimilar materials are coupled in a corrosive electrolyte.
 It occurs when two (or more) dissimilar metals are brought into electrical contact under water.
-When a galvanic couple forms, one of the metals in the couple becomes the anode and corrodes faster than it would all by itself, while the other becomes the cathode and corrodes slower than it would alone. www.corrosion-doctors.org
+When a galvanic couple forms, one of the metals in the couple becomes the anode and corrodes faster than it would all by itself, while the other becomes the cathode and corrodes slower than it would alone.
+(Update, www.corrosion-doctors.org link no longer functions.)

 In the 1780s Italian biologist and physician Luigi Galvani discovered that electrical charges could be used to stimulate muscle movement in frog specimens and stumbled upon a phenomenon where the use of two dissimilar metal probes resulted in muscle movement without the application of any outside electrical charge.
 His colleague, Alessandro Volta, built upon this work and found that the electrical charge was caused, not by animal energy as Galvani had thought, but the presence of the two dissimilar metals in an aqueous environment.
 In 1800, Volta used this information to invent the voltaic pile, or battery.
 Quite relevant to current concerns about the “coupling” of galvanized (zinc) fasteners with copper treated wood, Volta’s battery was constructed by stacking alternating disks of 1) copper, 2) cardboard soaked with acid or salts, and 3) zinc!